codespaces-contrib/save-june/README.md

 ---

-So the question is: <ins>how do you fix it!</ins> To guide you on your journey, and also, make things more enjoyable, here are some interesting things that might be worth trying:
+So now that we've seen the bug, the question is: <ins>how do you fix it!</ins> To guide you on your journey, and also, make things more enjoyable, here are some interesting things that might be worth trying:

 - **Dotfiles:** Check out the terminal to see your dotfiles applied.
 If you're using the sample one, then check out the `PS1` prompt, and run `cls` and/or `git l` (these are custom aliases!).